 9. Canned tuna

 Canned tuna is super cheap.
 Packed with protein and extremely low in fat, it's a great choice.
 Mix it with a variety of vegetables and make yourself a low-carb tuna salad.
-(But skip the bread!)
+(But skip the bread to avoid its carbs!)

-Fresh spinach is so cheap because it's so light.
-Weighed by the pound, you can pack a plastic bag full of spinach for merely a couple dollars, and provide your whole family with a great source of vitamins and fiber.
-Skip the pre-filled bags, though.
+A bag of fresh spinach is so cheap because it's so light.
+Since it's priced by the pound, you can pack a plastic bag full of spinach for only a couple of dollars and provide your family with a great source of vitamins and fiber.
+Skip the pricier pre-filled bags, though.

-What low-carb, inexpensive, but diabetic-friendly products do you buy when you go grocery shopping?
+What inexpensive but diabetes-friendly products do you buy when you go grocery shopping?
 Comment below with your answer.